zk4/epub2html/README.md

+Fastest epub reader you ever use.
 # Why
 Reading epub in PC is pain as hell.
-I have tried a lot tool like `calibre` `epubreader` for better view experience.
+I have tried a lot tool like `calibre` `epubreader`,`Mac books`, `MarginNote` for quick and good view experience.
 However, some of the pifalls always exist in one or another.
 - Loading is super slow for big epub because of the splitted files.
 - No smooth scrolling.

+I think most of the app focus too much on the layout, not the content the reader actually cares.
 So I wonder.
-I have a web browser like  Chrome which is a natural epub reader.
+I have a web browser like Chrome which is a natural epub reader, and it's fast enough.
 The basic idea is converting epub to a big html.
 Simple but effective.

 ![](https://github.com/zk4/epub2html/blob/master/demo.gif?raw=true)